fredhutchio/ml-melanoma-example/README.md

 ## Research questions are split into three categories based on level of interest and skill.

+The research questions are isolated but build upon each other in progressively "harder" modules.
+For instance, the first questions "path" deals with two variables: lesion appearance and diagnosis.
+Hence, the beginner version of Q1 correlates color and malignancy in basic plotting terms, while the intermediate version applies regression and testing to compare the same variables.
+At the expert level, appearance is fed into a neural network to predict the diagnosis.
+The same pattern applies to the remaining questions.

 ### Beginner (basic stats and visualization):
 1. Does coloration (as simply as can be extracted) correlate with malignancy somehow?
 2. Whether malignant lesions occur more along some gender or age line?